Neurodiagnostic Technologist Schools

 • Basic core curriculum: For an associate (AS or AAS) degree program, students are required to take basic science, math, and English courses.

-• Electroencephalography: This teaches neurological patterning and how the brain’s physical composition affects electrical reading of the EEG machine.
-This class also shows how to apply electrodes to patients' scalps to take EEG readings.
+• Electroencephalography: This class teaches neurological patterning and how the brain’s physical composition affects the electrical reading of the EEG machine.
+It also shows how to apply electrodes to patients’ scalps to take EEG readings.

 • Introduction to neuroscience: All NDT students must have a good basic understanding of the neurological functions of the brain and the parts of the nervous system.
 In this course, students are exposed to various imaging techniques and how to identify types of synaptic potentials.